ROCm/hipSPARSELt/docs/conceptual/mi300-features.rst

 The pruning function supports different strategies through the ``alg`` parameter:

-* ``HIPSPARSELT_PRUNE_SPMMA_STRIP`` - Zero out two elements in a 1x4 strip, nonzero elements
-  have the maximum L1-norm value in all combinations in the strip.
+* ``HIPSPARSELT_PRUNE_SPMMA_STRIP``: Zeroes out two elements in a 1x4 strip.
+Non-zero elements have the maximum L1-norm value in all combinations in the strip.

-* ``HIPSPARSELT_PRUNE_SPMMA_TILE`` - Zero out eight elements in a 4x4 tile, nonzero elements
-  have the maximum L1-norm value in all combinations in the tile.
-Exactly two elements in each row and column.
+* ``HIPSPARSELT_PRUNE_SPMMA_TILE``: Zeroes out eight elements in a 4x4 tile.
+Non-zero elements have the maximum L1-norm value in all combinations in the tile.
+There are exactly two elements in each row and column.

 Performance considerations
 --------------------------

-* Pruning is typically performed once during initialization, not in the critical path of computation.
+* Pruning is typically performed once during initialization, not in the critical computation path.
 * The quality of pruning affects the accuracy of matrix multiplication results.
-* For matrices that don't naturally fit the 2:4 pattern, consider pre-training with structured sparsity constraints.
+* For matrices that don't naturally fit the 2:4 pattern, consider pretraining with structured sparsity constraints.

 Matrix operation setup